tanziltonmoy/Medical-Chabot-for-Patients/readme.md

 4. Evaluation

-- Metrics: Use BLEU, ROGUE, MRR, and model-based metrics like BERTScore for a multidimensional evaluation of paraphrases.
+- Apply a suite of metrics, including BLEU, ROGUE.
-- Extend evaluation to precision, recall, and F1-score for a robust assessment of medical advice relevance and accuracy.
+- Expand evaluation to include precision, recall, and F1-score to gauge the relevance and accuracy of medical advice.

 5. Result